radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-details/update-environment.md

 ---
 keywords:
 title: Update an Environment from its Detailed View
-description: Guide to update an environment from its details view
+description: Learn how to manually update the RadiantOne version running in an environment.
 ---
 # Update an Environment from its Detailed View